bamason2/ttp451-module/docs/coursework/Coursework_2.md

 Pay particular attention to the overall structure of the experimental approach.
 Do you need global and local models for example?
 What do you know in advance that will guide the choice of strategy?
 You may start with a space filling design and move into classical designs to develop response surfaces.
 What response surfaces do you need?
 What is the place of optimal methods if these are used?

 You should address the report to a team leader whose job it is to scope the experimental programme.
-The report should be no more than 3 pages in length.

 ### Assessment